Shanyey/tp/docs/UserGuide.md

 ## About Medibook

-MediBook is a **desktop app for private nurse center managers, to manage patient and nurse records, optimized for use via a Command Line Interface (CLI)**, while still offering the benefits of a Graphical User Interface (GUI).
+MediBook is a **desktop app for private nurse center nurses and managers , to manage patient and nurse records, optimized for use via a Command Line Interface (CLI)**, while still offering the benefits of a Graphical User Interface (GUI).

 Designed for speed and efficiency, **MediBook** empowers private nurse centres to:
-- Assign nurses to patients
+* Manage manpower by assigning nurses to patients.
-- Retrieve patient and nurse information
+* Manage checkup sessions and medical history of patients.
-- Manage checkup sessions and medical history of patients
+* Track and retrieve patient and nurse information quickly and as needed.

 All within a user-friendly interface that is faster than traditional pen-and-paper or GUI-based systems.
 Get ready to revolutionize your private nurse centre management with **MediBook**, by getting started on a quick [Installation Guide](#installation-guide) and exploring the [Features](#features) of the app below!